sharadjoshi/bitcoin/README.md

 ## Solution
 When the app requests a block, the server connects to a [bitcoin pool](http://bitaps.com) to pull a random block from the blockchain.
 The app can then verify the block for correctness, test other nonces by modifying the nonce value and submit the verified block back to the server.
 The server does not process or forward the submitted block.

-There is no authentication between the app and the server as only the verified blocks in the blockchain are accessed.

 The app interface is as follows:

 ![alt text](screenshots/bitcoin-app.png)